 The first single, out today, is from Markus Floats.
 Floats is one of the newest to the roster, with the recent Constellation debut, Third album, a modern electronic composition where he combines a sort of incantatory, exploratory, desecrated dark lounge with more formal touchstones of electronic composition.
 Live Floats combines his soundscapes with samples from the black literary canon.

 For this Corona Borealis contribution titled Karl Marx.
 Capital Volume 1.
 Chapter 33 – The Modern Theory Of Colonisation, Floatsthrows down some straight-up Marxist science, set to a scintillating arpeggiated score.
 The piece stems from the artist’s inspiration to start reading Capital, after reading the article: “Music in the Work of Social Reproduction” by Eric Drott.

-Floats shares he’s not especially interested in writing lyrics but he recognises that music acts as a podium for the voice: In my live performances, I use pre-recorded texts [e.g: The Negro Speaks of Rivers by Langston Hughes, an interview with bell hooks, a speech by Toni Morrison etc…] in lieu of lyrics.
+Floats shares he’s not especially interested in writing lyrics.
+Still, he recognises that music acts as a podium for the voice: In my live performances, I use pre-recorded texts [e.g., The Negro Speaks of Rivers by Langston Hughes, an interview with bell hooks, a speech by Toni Morrison etc.] in lieu of lyrics.
 My objective in using these texts is to spark an interest in the listener.
-I want you to have questions about what you’ve heard and I want you to seek out more information.
+I want you to have questions about what you’ve heard, and I want you to seek out more information.
 All this to say, I hope this song makes you want to read Marx.